Does Benzoyl Peroxide Make Hyperpigmentation Worse?

 The Essential Information

-Benzoyl peroxide is a popular and effective acne treatment that kills acne bacteria and unclogs skin pores.
+Benzoyl peroxide is a widely used and effective acne treatment that kills acne bacteria and unclogs skin pores.
 Although some people claim that benzoyl peroxide can increase hyperpigmentation (red/dark marks left after acne heals), the evidence that we have, while still weak and preliminary, would lead us to believe it does not in fact worsen hyperpigmentation.

 It is possible that in rare cases, benzoyl peroxide might trigger skin irritation that could potentially result in worsened hyperpigmentation.
 Individuals with darker skin might be at greater risk of this unlikely side effect.